numfocus/gsoc/2016/proposals/pravendra-singh.md

 ## Technical Details

 The application will be powered by Django, as we also want it to work with AMY.
-It will use Plotly.js for visualizing different response types.
+It will use Plotly.js for visualizing different response types, which is a open source [project](https://plot.ly/javascript/open-source-announcement/).

 Going by the "*Object-oriented analysis and design*" approach for system design, we can categorize the application in the following sections.